📊AP Statistics Review

 b) Based on the histograms, the James’ mean commute time when he leaves the house after 8AM is approximately more than when he leaves the house before 8AM.
 Since the histogram is skewed to the right, that also pulls the mean higher, resulting in a likely higher mean than that of the second graph.

-In part (a), you make a clear comparison between the spread of the two distributions (“the range is larger when he leaves after 8AM as compared to when he leaves earlier”), but you do not do the same for your description of the median time (“on the other hand” does not count as a quantitative comparison).
-Additionally, check the graphs again - the median for the “after 8:00am” distribution should also be between 15-16 minutes.
-Your descriptions of shape are correct and your answer is in context.
-Having done 3 of the 4 components correct (compare shape, compare spread, in context), you would earn “partial” for this question.
+In part (a), you make a clear comparison between the spread of the two distributions (“the range is larger when he leaves after 8AM as compared to when he leaves earlier”), but you do not do the same for your description of the median time.
+Also, check the graphs again: the median for the “after 8:00 AM” distribution should also be between 15-16 minutes.
+This response gets shape, spread, and context mostly right, but it would likely lose credit for the center comparison.

-In part (b), you make a correct claim about the mean commute time being larger when he leaves after 8AM vs before 8AM, but your explanation could use a little more clarity.
-When you say “the histogram,” and then “the second graph”, you should be careful to specific which histogram you are referring to, and explain why the “second graph” doesn’t have the same feature as the first.
-Your answer might get an “E” if the rubric is generous, but would likely earn “P”.
+In part (b), you make a correct claim about the mean commute time being larger when he leaves after 8AM vs. before 8AM, but your explanation could use a little more clarity.
+When you say “the histogram” and then “the second graph,” be careful to specify which histogram you mean, and explain why the other graph does not have the same feature.
+This would likely earn credit for the correct conclusion, but stronger communication would make the justification more secure.

-Nicely done - there are a few minor tweaks that will get you up to full credit in no time, so keep practicing!
+Nicely done—there are a few minor tweaks that will get you to a stronger, full-credit-style answer in no time, so keep practicing!

 A. When James leaves his house after eight am he gets to work in a median time that is between 15 and 16 minutes which is the same median time for if he left before 8 am.
 Neither graph appears to have any outliers or unusual features.
 The shape of the graph for leaving after 8 am is skewed right with a peak that is approximately between 14 and 15 minutes while the graph, for before 8 am the graph is unimodal and approximately normal with a peak approximately between 15 and 16 minutes.
 The range of travel time for after 8 am is at some time between 9 and 10 minutes, which is greater than the range of travel time for before 8 am which is at some time between 6 and 7 minutes.